hcv57/coinrankchat/README.md

 It consists of the following repositories:
 - https://github.com/hcv57/coinrankchat - the project you are looking at; it ties the other projects together
 - https://github.com/hcv57/coinrankchat-web - the website project built on Python flask
-- https://github.com/hcv57/coinrankchat-api - the api project built on Pyhton falcon
+- https://github.com/hcv57/coinrankchat-api - the api project built on Python falcon
 - https://github.com/hcv57/coinrankchat-telegram - the Telegram client build on telethon